How to buy 2026 World Cup tickets

 Register interest and create a FIFA ID on FIFA.com

-Between September 10 and September 19 2025, you will be able to use your FIFA ID to select the matches you are interested in
+Between September 10 and September 19 2025, you will be able to use your FIFA ID to select the 2026 World Cup host cities you want to attend games at.
+You must enter details of a valid Visa debit, credit or pre-paid card to be able to enter an application.

-Phase 1 of the draw randomly allocates tickets based on matches you selected
+Phase 1 randomly allocates the chance to buy tickets based on the venues you selected in your application.

-After signing up on the FIFA website, when the draw opens on September 10 2025 (closing September 19), fans can select the games they would like to apply for in the first phase.
+After signing up on the FIFA website, fans can select the host cities they would like to apply for in the first phase.

-The first phase allows fans to apply for tickets based on the match schedule, without knowing what teams will play, only their location, date, and group assignment.
-Fans can apply for up to six tickets per match across four seating categories (more on that below).
+The first phase allows fans to apply for tickets based on location only, without knowing what teams will play, only the stadium, date, and group assignment.
+Fans cannot specify any more preferences than that.

-When entering the draw and buying tickets, fans can apply for World Cup tickets by price category based on where the seats are in the stadium.
+World Cup tickets will be priced by category, based on where the seats are in the stadium.

 Category 1 tickets are the most expensive and usually offer seats in the best spots, for example by the halfway line.
 At the other end at the spectrum, Category 4 tickets are the least expensive and likely to be in the nosebleeds.